 - Give tickets to concerts, plays, movies, sporting events

-- make a donation to your friend’s favorite charity
+- Make a donation to your friend’s favorite charity

 - Keep it simple